ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > **IMPORTANT**\
 > Once the install is completed, do not change the password for the deck account!
 Leave it as "deck" (without quotes).\
-> This password is also used by the post install scripts located in ~/1Clover-tools
+> This password is also used by the post install scripts located in ~/1Clover-tools\
+> If you are not comfortable with this, then edit the script and change every occurence of "deck" to your preferred password.

 > **IMPORTANT2**\
 > Because of a BUG / FEATURE in the UEFI firmware, I was able to "disable" the Windows Boot Manager without renaming / moving files.\